Gazipur Agricultural University: Girls halls

+Student clubs and organizations

+Gazipur Agricultural University has more than a dozen student clubs, covering a wide range of interests such as arts and culture, science, and service.

 Admission

 Undergraduate program

 A new system of Cluster examination was introduced from the year 2019-2020 for seven public universities of Bangladesh which provide Education in Agricultural science.
 These are Bangabandhu Sheikh Mujibur Rahman Agricultural University, Bangladesh Agricultural University, Sher-e-Bangla Agricultural University, Chittagong Veterinary and Animal Sciences University, Sylhet Agricultural University, Khulna Agricultural University and Patuakhali Science and Technology University.
 The cluster system reduced students hardships and financial costs.
 The admission test is held on each campus but at a time with the same question.

 Graduate program

 The Faculty of Graduate studies offers MS and PhD degree in specialized disciplines of Agriculture.
 The Dean, faculty of Graduate Studies as academic executive of the faculty co-ordinates the academic activities of the university at graduate level.
-The faculty of graduate studies includes of 22 (twenty Two) academic departments, 1(one) academic unit, 1(one) institute and 2 (two) supporting departments.
+The faculty of graduate studies includes of 22 (twenty Two) academic departments, 1 (one) academic unit, 1 (one) institute and 2 (two) supporting departments.
 Each academic department/unit/institute has a Board of Studies (BOS) chaired by the head of the respective department/unit/institute.
 The Dean is assisted by and Additional Registrar for academic matters and Deputy Controller of Examinations for examination issues.